 Got my wiring gaitor.
 Perfect!
 Flexible and water proof.
+Started on the shortening of the gearbox shifter mechanism.

 I shortened the knob before, its very short, like a quickshifter.